MightyHelper/ppyd-gol/reports/main.typ

 Código fuente de la versión paralelo/distribuida.
 Si fuese el caso, actualizar también la versión secuencial (sólo si hubo cambios desde la entrega anterior).
 */

 As detailed in the previous sections, the parallel implementation employs grid domain decomposition.
 Specifically, the chosen algorithm model is the master-worker model.
-Furthermore, MPI (Message Passing Interface) was selected for communication, using a message-passing approach.
+Furthermore, MPI was selected for communication, using a message-passing approach.
 At this stage, however, no load balancing strategy has been applied.

 The parallel algorithm does not significantly differ from the sequential implementation. @gol-par shows how to apply the sequential implementation across multiple processes to effectively simulate a larger domain.